CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-miniview.md

-# REST API: edit properties of a selection of a collection
+# REST API: PUT miniview

 A miniview is for a collection what a selection is on a database.
 To edit a miniview an HTTP PUT request can be sent to the following URL: